-Remember: Your Master Password is the only way you can unlock the vault and only you hold the key.
+Remember: Your master password is the only way you can unlock the vault and only you hold the key.
 Memorize it, or write it down and keep it in a safe place.
-If you lose or forget it, you’ll need to start over with a new Bitwarden vaut.
+If you lose or forget it, you’ll need to start over with a new Bitwarden vault.

-How you choose to keep your Master Password safe is a personal decision.
-The Bitwaden community has a lot of terrific tips and advice on this topic.
+How you choose to keep your master password safe is a personal decision.
+The Bitwarden community has a lot of terrific tips and advice on this topic.
 We simply recommend: do what is safe and works for you so you do not forget it.

 When you set up two-step login for your Bitwarden account, it is equally important that you build in protection to backup your Bitwarden recovery code and have redundant mechanisms for two-step login, if possible.

 To get your Bitwarden recovery code you can visit Settings > Two-step Login.

 You will be prompted to print your recovery code.
 Please consider the best way to ensure that you never lose or forget your master password, and that you always have a way to access your recovery code.

 Bitwarden encourages users to print the recovery code for safe keeping in the event the two-step login mechanism gets disrupted.

 WARNING: Unfortunately, some users set up Bitwarden with two-step login and an authenticator application on a single phone.
 If the phone gets lost or damaged, the user cannot access that authentication mechanism and the user does not have their Bitwarden recovery code.
 In this case, users can be locked out of their account.